Shashankreddysunkara/rws_pcf_demo/README.md

 cf scale scaling -i 4
 ```
 In the pcf webui on the app details page, show that we have multiple instances:
-The instance ID on the app's page should change, explain why this is awesome. talk about how you could preemptively scale up a webshop the night before black friday or something.
+The instance ID on the app's page should change.

 ## 5. Auto-Scaling:
 Explain how scaling is good but auto-scaling is better, you don't want a silly human monitoring your app and responding to heavy load when a computer is much better equipped to deal with situations like that.